 The amendments address concerns arising from implementing PFRS 9, the new financial instruments standard before implementing the new insurance contracts standard.
 The amendments introduce two options for entities issuing insurance contracts: a temporary exemption from applying PFRS 9 and an overlay approach.
 The temporary exemption is first applied for reporting periods beginning on or after January 1, 2018.
 An entity may elect the overlay approach when it first applies PFRS 9 and apply that approach retrospectively to financial assets designated on transition to PFRS 9.
 The entity restates comparative information reflecting the overlay approach if, and only if, the entity restates comparative information when applying PFRS 9.

-The amendments are not applicable to the Group since none of the entities within the Group have activities that are connected with insurance or issue insurance contracts.
+The amendments are not applicable to the Group since the Group has no activities that are connected with insurance contracts.